 Yarnsub.com – Looking for a similar yarn to what your pattern calls for?
 Need to find a substitute for discontinued yarn?
 Simply search for the yarn that is needed and Yarnsub.com will provide you with a long list of alternatives.
 The substitute yarns will be displayed with the closest related options first.

 WeCrochet – this is one of my favorite places to order yarn online.
 Their yarns are always super soft and squishy.
 I have worked with several types of their yarn and had really great experiences.
 You can also find a variety of crochet hooks, yarn winders, and other notions.

-KnitPicks – this is the parent company of WeCrochet and carries its own yarn lines and knitting notions.
+KnitPicks – this is the sister company of WeCrochet and carries its own yarn lines and knitting notions.

 Crochet Pattern Bundles or Technique eBooks

 2021 Autumn Exclusives Pattern Bundle – 40 brand new, never-before-released designs that are perfect for fall.
 Includes shawls, ponchos, garments, home decor and accessories.

 Crochet Colorwork Playbook by E’Claire Makery – The Crochet Colorwork Playbook was designed for crocheters wanting to learn crochet colorwork to help take away the fear and replace it with confidence in doing colorwork!
 From how to do tapestry, intarsia, and fair isle crochet, all the way to how to switch colors or keep yarn from tangling, this resource has it all.